5roop/task4/README.md

 {'hr': 4222, 'sr': 3836, 'bs': 1461, 'me': 206}
 ```

 The logs are an absolute mess, trafilatura logs some stuff in the logs that I can't get rid off, and the problem is impossible to replicate in the interactive session.
-I'm thinking of
+For now the logging will be disabled.
+Since a lot of the items were duplicated from one crawl to the next, I extended the crawling period to 2h.

+The next step is to prepare a function that will read the data and preprocess it in the same fashion as the other datasets.